 - Unsuccessful applicants

 - Replacement bus, coach or rail cards for free travel

 Children aged 4 to 16 who live in Surrey, are eligible for free home to school travel support if they meet the criteria outlined in our Home to School Transport Policy.

-If your child is attending school in the current academic year, please see our Home to School Transport Policy 2016–17 (PDF) or if your child will be attending school in the next academic year, please see our Home to School Transport Policy 2017–18 (PDF) .
+If you wish to apply for transport for the 2018/19 academic year please see our Home to School Transport Policy 2018–19 (PDF) or if your child will not need transport until the 2019/20 academic year please see our Home to School Transport Policy 2019–20(PDF).
 These can be summarised as follows:

 Children aged 4 to 16 are eligible for free home to school travel support if they live in Surrey and:

 - they attend their nearest qualifying school which is more than two miles from their home (for children under 8) or three miles from their home (for children over 8) measured by the shortest walking route (accompanied by an adult as necessary); or

 - they are aged between 8 and 11 and are entitled to free school meals, or their families are in receipt of the maximum amount of Working Tax Credit, if they attend their nearest qualifying school and the shortest walking route (accompanied by an adult as necessary) between their home and the school is more than two miles; or